I-70 Review

 Editor—Maryfrances Wagner

 Maryfrances Wagner has spent most of her life writing or teaching others how to write.
 She has taught creative and academic writing and literature from youth writing workshops to graduate classes.
-She has published nine books of poems, edited three, and is probably one of the few to be hit by a car two different times while walking.
+She has published ten books of poems, edited three, and is probably one of the few to be hit by a car two different times while walking.
 She also survived growing up in an Italian family with one foot still in Italy.
 She once had the smartest Russian Blue cat named Gino Bellini as well as the smartest dog named Emily Dickinson Dog.
 Currently, she and her husband Greg Field live with their rescued dogs Annie Sexton and Lucille Clifton.
-Maryfrances' favorite books are Heart of Darkness, Blood Meridian, Walden, the two Alice in Wonderland books, and The Bald Soprano, so it's easy to see how conflicted, complicated and strange she might be.
+Maryfrances' favorite books are Heart of Darkness, Blood Meridian, Walden, the two Alice in Wonderland and Through the Looking Glass books, and The Bald Soprano, so it's easy to see how conflicted, complicated and strange she might be.
 She's also still walking--only on a trail now where there are no cars.
 In 2020 she was the Individual Artist honoree for the Missouri Arts Awards, the state's highest honor in the arts.
-She is presently the Missouri Poet Laureate 2021–2023.
+She has been the only writer to receive this award.
+She served as Missouri's 6th Poet Laureate 2021–2023.

 Editor, Layout and Typesetting, Webmaster—Greg Field